rafalp/Misago/docs/developers/forms.rst

 form_input
 ----------

-This tag accepts form field as its only argument, and rends it's input.
+This tag takes form field as its only argument and renders it's input.